kaz/fluent-plugin-sql-mask/README.md

 # fluent-plugin-sql-mask

-[Fluentd](https://fluentd.org/) filter plugin to do something.
+[Fluentd](https://fluentd.org/) filter plugin to mask sql literals.

-TODO: write description for you plugin.
+This plugin allows to masking sql literals which may be contain sensitive data.

 ## Installation